Code-Institute-Submissions/farescalculator/README.md

 - To include all routes run by Local Link Cork.
 - To allow the user to free type place names in Search and present a matching Search results page.
 - To migrate all Excel data to a database.
-- To enhance the VBA json generating code to pick up data from this data and convert the data to meaningful json.
+- To enhance the VBA json generating code to pick up data from database and convert the data to meaningful json.
 - To link into Irish Rail and Bus Eireann journey planners.
 - To incorporate a QR Code creator to link directly to route urls.